rako1980/aws-k3s-demo/README.md

   valuesContent: |-
     Replicas: 1
 ```
 The delivery output for this prototype is to be able to access the consul UI externally.
 Note that the values.yml for the helm deploy are passed as a valueContent in this HelmChart yaml.
 However, I was not able to get ingress work with passing the ingress.enabled settings above.
-So a separate ingress was deployed that expose the consul UI service in port 80 and 443.
+So a separate ingress resource was deployed that expose the consul UI service in port 80 and 443.
 ```
 apiVersion: extensions/v1beta1
 kind: Ingress